ODINcommons/Dawn/ODIN Constitution v0.1.md

 # ODIN Core Constitution v0.1

-_"Our foundation, act of becoming, and soul.
-Everything we do derives its legitimacy from this."_
+_Our foundation, act of becoming, and soul.
+Everything we do derives its legitimacy from this._

 ---